Prediction or forecast: don't make the mistake anymore!

 Frequent Traps and Foolproof Tips

-The most common mistake in companies remains this: writing my prognosis with a final -que.
+The most common mistake in the company remains this: writing my forecast with a final -que.
 It is understandable, as many French words have a form ending in -ique.
-However, in this sentence, it is incorrect.
+However, in this sentence, it is wrong.

 Here are the classic confusions:

-Incorrect, because we are talking about a thing.
-It should be written my prediction."The employee made a prognosis"
+Wrong, because we are talking about a thing.
+It should be written my prediction."The employee made a forecast"

-Incorrect for the same reason.
-It should be a prediction."He predicts a victory"
+Wrong for the same reason.
+It should be a prediction."He forecasts a victory"

-Incorrect this time in the other direction.
-Here, the conjugated verb is needed: he predicts.
+Wrong this time in the other direction.
+Here, the conjugated verb is needed: he forecasts.

 Use a quick check.